top of page

 User need statement

-As an international group member living in midlands, I need a solution that enables me to raise awareness about waste disposal habits among my flatmates who use the communal kitchen about the consequences of sewer blockages and its impact on themselves and the environment.
+As an international group member living in the Midlands, I need a solution that enables me to raise awareness about waste disposal habits among my flatmates who use the communal kitchen about the consequences of sewer blockages and their impact on themselves and the environment.

 Vision statement